sts10/bottle/readme.markdown

 ## Un-Bottling an encrypted file without Bottle script (Troubleshooting)

-Let's say you have a `.tar.zst.age` file (or `.tar.gz.age` file) that you, at once point, encrypted with Bottle, but now you can't install or get the `bottle` tool to work.
+Let's say you have a `.tar.zst.age` file (or `.tar.gz.age` file) that you, at one point, encrypted with Bottle, but now you can't install or get the `bottle` tool to work.
 Here's a procedure for decrypting and extracting such a file _without_ using Bottle (though you still need the `bottle_key.txt` file you used to encrypt the file/directory).

 With [age installed](https://github.com/FiloSottile/age#installation), try the following three commands to decrypt and extract your Bottled directory: